false

 • Capacity building through mentorship, authorship opportunities, and leadership development for young people involved in research.

-This embedded model is informed by our ongoing partnerships with young people and their families and continually refined through collaborative practice.
+This embedded model is informed by our ongoing partnerships with young people and their families and is continually refined through collaborative practice.
 It aims to strengthen best practice by ensuring that lived experience meaningfully informs and contributes to a broader framework for embedding lived experience voices in youth mental health research.

 Current research projects